 Lender Pilot Program

-We have launched a two-year program with a cohort of 20 brilliant lenders who are paving the way toward racial justice in the financial industry.
+We have launched a two-year program with a cohort of 19 innovative lenders who are paving the way toward racial justice in the financial industry.

 We enjoy supporting and learning from our colleagues in the industry, and we welcome honest, courageous conversations on how we can all contribute to positive social and environmental change.
 Whether you are a bank leader or director, work on an ESG or Corporate Social Responsibility team, drive your bank’s business strategy, or view yourself as a change agent at your bank, you have a role to play in our movement.
 We’d love to work with you.